hostspaceng/community-challenge/README.md

 To integrate prometheus in your EKS cluster, checkout this well detailed [article](https://docs.aws.amazon.com/eks/latest/userguide/prometheus.html).
 With this article, when you run the `kubectl get all -n prometheus`, you will notice the `prometheus-server` deployment is stuck at `pending`, the reason is because a `persistent volume` has not be created which is needed by the `prometheus-server` deployment.
 To create the `persistent volume`, you have to configure the `aws-ebs-csi-driver
 ` for that.
 Checkout this [link](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) on how to go about it.

-The default prometheus service has a type `ClusterIP`, to make it accessible to the public, this service type has to change be changed to a `LoadBalancer` or `NodePort`.
+The default prometheus service has a type `ClusterIP`, to make it accessible to the public, this service type has to be changed to a `LoadBalancer` or `NodePort`.
+In my case, I am using a `LoadBalancer` type.

 First delete the created prometheus service.